qfwc258/circuidipity/content/2015-02-09-php-nginx-postgresql.rst

 .. code-block:: bash

     $ sudo apt-get install nginx
-    $ sudo service nginx start
+    $ sudo systemctl start nginx

-To verify that the web server is running, open a browser and navigate to (example) ``http://192.168.1.88``.
+Verify web server is running by opening a browser and navigating to (example) ``http://192.168.1.88``.
 If you see ``Welcome to nginx!`` the server is installed correctly.

 2. Host multiple domains
 ========================